 The fan blade needs to be mounted on the shaft at the same depth as it originally was set at.
 Basically, the fan is pushed onto the shaft until it reaches the same location as it was before pulled.
 Be sure to check how far the fan blade sits inside the unit before pulling the motor.

-5…..Mounting style, usually the motor is fastened to a curricular grate that bolt to.
+Usually, the motor is fastened to a curricular grate that it is bolted to.

 Most HVAC motors are a 48 Frame, with a body diameter of approximately 5-5/8″.

-7…..What direction the motor turns CCW or CW (counter clockwise or clock wise.)
-Most universal style motors have an option to reverse the direction of rotation.
+Most universal-style motors have an option to reverse the direction of rotation.

 Motors will often have multiple speeds.
 Different speeds may be necessary to adjust airflow for the specific installation, or for different operating modes.

 A new Fan Capacitor should always be installed with a new motor.
-A capacitor can be bought at a HVAC supply company there a usually at least a few even in a small town, also online eBay is a good place to look.
+A capacitor can be bought at an HVAC supply company or online with Amazon or eBay.

 Here are two common capacitors, the one on the left is a Dual Run Round Capacitor, while the one on the right is a Run Oval capacitor.